pjebs/optimus-go/README.md

 func New(prime uint64, modInverse uint64, random uint64) Optimus
 ```

 Returns an Optimus struct which can be used to encode and decode integers.
 Usually used for obfuscating internal ids such as database table rows.
+Panics if prime is not valid.

 ```go
 func NewCalculated(prime uint64, random uint64) Optimus
 ```

 Returns an Optimus struct which can be used to encode and decode integers.
 Usually used for obfuscating internal ids such as database table rows.
 This method calculates the modInverse computationally.
+Panics if prime is not valid.

 ```go
 func (this Optimus) Encode(n uint64) uint64